Isfhan/learn-nextjs/README.md

 # The Journey from Simple Websites to Next.js 14: How Web Development Evolved

-A long time ago, when the internet was new, websites were like people walking on foot.
-This time was called **Web 1.0**, where websites were simple and basic—just like when humans only used their feet to travel.
+In the early days of the internet, websites were simple and basic, much like how humans initially relied solely on walking for travel.
+This era was known as Web 1.0, where websites were static and lacked the interactivity and complexity we see today

 ### Stage 1: Web 1.0 - The Walking Age
 ![image](https://github.com/user-attachments/assets/ff229e37-154d-4f14-9d29-bdae8e583286)

-In the beginning, websites were created using **HTML**, which is a simple language for making web pages.
-These websites were like walking everywhere—slow, simple, and everything had to be done by hand.
-If you wanted to change something, you had to open the file and change the code for every page.
-It was time-consuming, just like walking long distances!
+Initially, websites were built using HTML, a straightforward language for creating web pages.
+These early websites were simple and static, much like relying on walking to get everywhere.
+Making updates was a manual and time-consuming process, as each change required editing the code for every individual page, much like how walking long distances can be slow and laborious.

 #### Web 1.0
 ![image](https://github.com/user-attachments/assets/a246093b-16a9-4dca-9974-b1966098032c)